Today we have a guest post from Mabel’s Mummies, talking all about mental health at the end of maternity leave.

 And I missed her.
 Oh my god, I missed her.
 That year of mat leave had been the most amazing, fulfilling year of my life.
 I’d actually loved pretty much every minute of it.
 I was obsessed with the smell of her skin, the sound of her laugh, the routine of our day.

-It took a while to realize that I couldn’t be in two places at once.
+It took a while to realise that I couldn’t be in two places at once.

 Well, er, obviously.